 It’s quite common for people to punish their dogs for growling.
 Unfortunately, this often suppresses the growl—eliminating the dog’s ability to warn us that he’s about to snap, literally and figuratively.
 On other occasions, punishing a growling, uncomfortable dog can induce him to escalate into full-on aggression.

 So, if you’re not supposed to punish dog growling, what are you supposed to do?
 The next time your dog growls at you, try this:

 1. Don’t push your dog over his tolerance threshold.
 Whatever you’re doing, just stop.

 If your dog’s growl threshold is near his bite threshold – that is, if there’s not much time between his growl and his bite, get safe.
 If his growl doesn’t mean a bite is imminent, stop what you’re doing but stay where you are.
 Wait until he relaxes, then move away, so you’re rewarding the relaxed behavior rather than the growl.

 Why is your dog growling?
-Does she growl when you touch or groom her?
+Does he growl when you touch or groom him?
 Growling when restrained?
 Does your dog growl when making direct eye contact?
 How about when you take something away from him?
 Or making him do something?
-If your dog is growling at you all of the sudden, think about what in your shared environment has changed.
+If your dog is growling at you all of a sudden, try to determine what has changed in your shared environment.

 3. Explore ways to get your dog to do something that does not elicit aggressive communication.

 Try to get your dog to behave without eliciting a growl.
 Lure him rather than physically pushing or pulling him.
-Have someone else feed him treats while you touch, groom, or restrain him.
+Have someone else feed him treats or use a Licki Mat while you touch, groom, or restrain him.
 If you don’t have to do whatever it was that elicited the growl, don’t – until you can convince him that the activity in question is a good thing rather than a bad thing.